eigenfoo/old-eigenfoo.github.io/_posts/2019-01-02-bayesian-inference-reading.md

    Carlo](http://www.mcmchandbook.net/HandbookChapter1.pdf) by Charles Geyer.
    The first chapter of the aptly-named [_Handbook of Markov Chain Monte Carlo_](http://www.mcmchandbook.net/).
+1. [Markov Chain Monte Carlo Methods, a survey with some frequent misunderstandings](https://arxiv.org/abs/2001.06249) is an instructive collection of Cross-Validated questions that clear up common misunderstandings of MCMC.

 ### Hamiltonian Monte Carlo and the No-U-Turn Sampler